Connecting to Amazon Redshift Database¶

 - Enter the required credentials for your Amazon Redshift data provider account.

 - Test Connection to make sure that your database connection is successful.

-If you’re using the Bulk Insert option for loading the data into the Amazon Redshift database, there is an option to provide S3 Bucket Credentials for Amazon Redshift.
+If you are using the Bulk Insert option for loading the data into the Amazon Redshift database, there is an option to provide S3 Bucket Credentials for Amazon Redshift.

 The S3 Credentials require:

-In this case, we will provide the credentials to the S3 Bucket since we’ll be loading the data through bulk insert with batch size.
+In this case, we will provide the credentials to the S3 Bucket since we will be loading the data through bulk insert with batch size.